-The mission of Shreveport Metropolitan Ballet is to educate the community in the art of ballet in a variety of venues, to enhance the cultural life of the community by presenting professional full-length ballets, and to provide opportunity and education for all interested and qualified dancers to showcase their talents in staged productions and demonstrations.
+The mission of Shreveport Metropolitan Ballet (SMB) is to educate the community in the art of classical ballet in a variety of venues, to enhance the cultural life of the community by presenting full-length ballets, and to provide opportunities for all interested and qualified dancers to showcase their talents in staged productions and lecture/demonstrations.

 |Legal Name:||Shreveport Metropolitan Ballet|

 |Service Sector:||Arts & Culture|

 P.O.
 Box 7745